Stanley Mitchell hut

-The Stanley Mitchell hut is an alpine hut located at an altitude of 2060 m in the Little Yoho Valley in Yoho National Park, British Columbia.
+The Stanley Mitchell hut is an alpine hut located at an altitude of 2060 m in the Little Yoho Valley in Yoho National Park, British Columbia, Canada.
 It sits in a small meadow not far from the base of a mountain called The President.
 It serves as a base for hiking, scrambling, ski-touring and climbing the nearby mountains.
 The hut is maintained by the Alpine Club of Canada.

 History

 Along with A.O.
 Wheeler and Elizabeth Parker, Stanley Mitchell was responsible for founding the Alpine Club of Canada in 1906, and from 1907 to 1930 he served as its Secretary-Treasurer.
 He had a great reputation as a gentleman among his fellow founders and the executive of the club, as well as the members he met at the club house in Banff.
 He died in 1940, shortly after the hut which bears his name was completed.

 The Little Yoho Valley has long had a reputation as an excellent alpine climbing area as well as a magnificent skiing area.
 The Canadian military used the area during the summer of 1943 as a training site for mountaineering techniques.
 From 1954 to the mid-70s mountaineering legend Hans Gmoser used the hut as a base for his ski touring operation – a company which eventually became the heli-skiing operator Canadian Mountain Holidays.

 The hut has undergone a few renovations, but is relatively the same as it was in 1940.
 It is presently in excellent condition; a comfortable facility set in beautiful meadow and mountain terrain, and a fine memorial to one of the Club's founders.

 The Stanley Mitchell hut was designated a Federal Heritage Building in 1997.